perdian/minesweeper/README.md

 Minesweeper clone programmed in Java 10 using JavaFX as frontend.

-I just wanted to keep practicing and prepare a reference for future experimenrts in other languages.
+I just wanted to keep practicing and prepare a reference for future experiments in other languages.

 ![Screenshot](docs/screenshot.jpg)